11. Beamline automation#

 The green cell in the first row is used to input the names of all the people involved in the experiment, as explained above.

-As explained above, row 6, row with an entirely green background, is used to specify the default values for all the parameters.
+As explained above, row 6, the row with the lime-green background, is used to specify the default values for all the parameters.
 The concept here is to try to avoid having to input repetitive information.
 For instance, in this case, all measurements will be made at the Fe K edge.
 The element and edge are all specified in the green row.
 Those cells are left blank for all subsequent rows, so the default values will be used.

 In short, any cell that is left blank will use the value from the green, default row.
 Any cell for which a value is specified will be used in the macro that gets generated.